 Sardinia's northeastern coast is fringed with low cliffs, inlets, and small bays.
 This has become an upscale vacationland, with glossy resorts such as Baia Sardinia and Porto Rotondo just outside the confines of the famed Costa Smeralda.
 Some of Italy's most expensive hotels are here, and magnificent yachts anchor in the waters of Porto Cervo.
 Golf courses, yacht clubs, and numerous alfresco restaurants and bars cater to those who want to see and be seen.

-All along the coast, carefully tended lush vegetation surrounds vacation villages and discreet villas that have sprung up over the past decade in eclectic architectural styles best described as "bogus Mediterranean."
+All along the coast, carefully tended lush vegetation surrounds vacation villages and discreet villas that have sprung up in eclectic architectural styles best described as "bogus Mediterranean."
 The trend has been to keep this an enclave of the very rich.
 Outside the peak season, however, prices dip and the majesty of the natural surroundings shines through, justifying all the hype and the Emerald Coast's fame as one of the truly romantic corners of the Mediterranean.